datamapper/datamapper.github.com/docs/validations.markdown

 Working with Validation Errors
 ------------------------------

-If your validators find errors in your model, they will populate the <%= doc('Validate::ValidationErrors') %> object that is available through each of your models via calls to your model's `errors` method.
+If your validators find errors in your model, they will populate the [Validate::ValidationErrors][Validate_ValidationErrors] object that is available through each of your models via calls to your model's `errors` method.

 {% highlight ruby linenos %}
   my_account = Account.new(:name => "Jose")